Are you wondering how the hell it’s this far into the year already?

 When I was young we had dinner at close to six pm every night and we were not allowed to talk, because the news was on.
 The television was on and it held priority.
 We were not allowed to speak at dinner.
 We also didn’t sit around talking after dinner.
-As soon as dinner was over, it was off to do the dishes (no dishwasher at that stage either – that was my brother and I).
+As soon as dinner was over, it was off to do the dishes (no dishwasher at that stage either – that was my brother and me).

 We didn’t discuss our day or our feelings or what was happening in our lives or the world.
 We didn’t communicate at all.

 It was no wonder that I enjoyed going to my friend’s place for dinner because they talked to each other.
-They sat around afterwards and talked and laughed and then got up and cleaned up as a family.
+They sat around afterward and talked and laughed and then got up and cleaned up as a family.

 Technology impacting our relationships and communication is not new.
-Obviously it’s more intense now because you can carry television, email and social media with you anywhere.
+Obviously, it’s more intense now because you can carry television, email and social media with you anywhere.

-No matter what age you are or what technology you do or do not own, be honest with yourself about how technology impacts on your time and relationships and implement some changes if you need to.
+No matter what age you are or what technology you do or do not own, be honest with yourself about how technology impacts your time and relationships and implement some changes if you need to.